Home / Local Stories / Buzz: Community News / The Dragon is Back! Philadelphia Chinese Lantern Festival Returns to Franklin Square

 But Wait!
 There’s More!

-The Philadelphia Chinese Lantern Festival Student Design Contest presented by Temple University gives area students the opportunity to design a lantern for the 2022 Festival.
-Winners from this year’s entries will be announced at the opening and their drawings will be crafted into lanterns and displayed!
+The Philadelphia Chinese Lantern Festival Student Design Contest presented by Temple University gives area students the opportunity to design a lantern for the 2024 Festival.
+Students submitted their designs, and the winning drawings will be crafted into lanterns and displayed during the Festival.

 panda chinese lantern festival